 Security measures are being elevated especially in government buildings in Ankara as well as embassies and the number of guards on duty has been increased.

 Korkut's accomplices in the attacks against the Turkish National police buildings and the Ministry of Justice were captured in Turkey and Greece after the attacks.

-In a related development, Istanbul police launched raids in several locations in Sarıyer, a district on Istanbul's European side, on Friday against the DHKP-C and thirteen suspects were detained in the raids.
-Police also seized four pistols and two rifles in the raids.
+In a related development, Istanbul police launched raids in several locations in Sarıyer, a district on Istanbul's European side, on Friday against the DHKP-C and dozens of suspects were detained in the raids.
 Several Sarıyer neighborhoods are known for housing supporters of the DHKP-C who often stage riots on the streets and clash with police.
 The DHKP-C is known for inciting violent riots during the Gezi Park protests in 2013 and a series of smaller riots in Okmeydanı and Sultangazi districts where it has support.

 Apart from attacks in government buildings in 2013, the DHKP-C has also claimed responsibility for a suicide bombing at the U.S. embassy in Ankara in February 2013 that killed a Turkish guard.